Atokulus/flora_tools/README.md

 Module | Description
 ------ | -----------
-`flora_tools`             | contains general resources, such as the static calculation of time-on-air, Gloria & LWB figures, <br />basic interfacing via serial/UART, and interface for the Tektronix oscilloscope to measure the timings precisely
+`flora_tools`             | General resources, such as the static calculation of time-on-air, Gloria & LWB figures, <br />basic interfacing via serial/UART, and interface for the Tektronix oscilloscope to measure the timings precisely
-`flora_tools.experiments` | includes all scripted timing experiments, utilizing e.g. the oscilloscope `flora_tools.analysis`    | includes Jupyter notebooks for condensed visual representation.
+`flora_tools.experiments` | All scripted experiments, utilizing e.g. the oscilloscope
+`flora_tools.analysis`    | Jupyter notebooks for condensed visual representation.
-`flora_tools.sim`         | includes the simulation server for the protocol layers `flora_tools.toolchain`   | includes the logic for programming and maintaining the firmware projects `flora_tools.stm32loader` | contains the script which implements the STM32's UART ROM-bootloader protocol
+`flora_tools.sim`         | The simulation server for the protocol layers `flora_tools.toolchain`   | The scripts for flashing and maintaining the firmware projects `flora_tools.stm32loader` | The script which implements the STM32's UART ROM-bootloader protocol

 # Installation Guide